Sharing is caring!

 Denali is open throughout the year, though Summer is the peak season to travel here.
-I will recommend to visit Denali National Park in mid-April to avoid the crowds.
-However, visiting Denali in fall time can be rewarding for its spectacular fall color of the entire park.
+I will recommend visiting Denali National Park in mid-April to avoid crowds.
+However, visiting Denali in the fall time can be rewarding for the spectacular fall color of the entire park.

-- Mount McKinley is the most popular tourist landmark of this park.
-You will get some stunning view of this mountain from different angle throughout the park.
-This is also the tallest peak of North America.
+- Mount McKinley is the most popular tourist landmark in this park.
+You will get some stunning views of this mountain from different angles throughout the park.
+This is also the tallest peak in North America.

-- Experience hiking in the marked trail of the first 15 miles of the park which is allowed for the visitors.
-If you are an adventure seeker then you can go for off-trail hiking to explore the wilderness of this beautiful place.
+- Experience hiking in the marked trail of the first 15 miles of the park, which is allowed for visitors.
+If you are an adventure seeker, you can go off-trail hiking to explore the wilderness of this beautiful place.

 - Don’t miss the chance to camp in Denali National Park.
-It is really a thrilling experience to stay one night under the pith black sky with a breathtaking night view.
+It is a thrilling experience to stay one night under the pitch-black sky with a breathtaking night view.
 Advance booking is recommended for the campsites as the camping spaces are limited there.

 Havasu Falls, Arizona